 Meanwhile, Laxmi arranges Anjali’s wedding with her advocate’s son.
 When Jai and Anjali openly confess their love for each other to their parents, Laxmi comes up with a hideous and shrewd plan.
 She sends two of her sons to Angaarchand requesting him to prevent Jai from intervening with Anjali’s wedding.
 Unbeknownst to Angaarchand, she also requests Jai to stop Anjali’s wedding and marry her himself.
 Jai, along with his brother and friend sneak their way into the wedding venue and attempt to stop the wedding, creating chaos at the venue.

 The movie is full of witty remarks, especially by the scions of comedy, Paresh Rawal and Arshad Warsi.
 Screenplay writer Neeraj Vora has done his part brilliantly.
 At the hands of Priyadarshan, the seemingly serious plot has taken a comical twist, all for the better.
 In his signature style, Priyadarshan has a steady flow of humor across the length of the movie, which grows into a crescendo at the climax.
 The last scene at the wedding is particularly a laughing riot.
-When you subscribe to one of these great entertainment packages, you can watch this and a lot more great entertainment.
+When you subscribe to one of these great TV entertainment packages by Charter Spectrum, you can watch this and a lot more great entertainment.